Ricardomol/pazdera.github.io/_posts/2015-06-07-5-useful-gmail-filters-for-github-users.md

 All these are really useful and reduce the time it takes to go through the list every day.
-For example, you might skip the closed and merged ones, quickly skim through the headers where you haven't been tagged on and focus on the ones that you're participating in.
+For example, you might skip the closed and merged ones, quickly skim through the headers of issues where you haven't been tagged and focus on the ones that you're participating in.

-But what if you prefer dealing with the notifications via email?
-I quite like having them in my inbox along with the rest of my messages.
-That means I've got everything in one place, but of course I miss all of the time-saving perks.
+What if you prefer dealing with the notifications via email though?
+I quite like having everything in one place in my inbox.
+But then of course I miss out on all the time-saving perks of the notification centre.

-Having to labour through all the messages when half of them is not interesting surely isn't fun.
-Luckily for me, some of the notification centre goodness can be brought into the mailbox through **filters**.
-Check out the ones I use with Gmail.
+Having to labour through the notifications one by one wouldn't be very productive.
+Luckily, some of the notification centre goodness can be brought into your mailbox using **filters**.
+These are the ones I use with Gmail.

 {% include figure.html img="5-useful-filters/tags.png" alt="Tagged mailbox" width="75%" caption="<strong>Gmail</strong>: Tagged notifications in my inbox" %}